Lil100/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 0:Create a script that creates an alias
+Task 1 prints hello world
+Task 0: How to create alias